zulip/zulip/help/invite-new-users.md

 1. Enter a list of email addresses.

+1. Toggle **Send me a direct message when my invitation is accepted**, to receive a notification when an invitation is accepted.

-1. Select when the invitation will expire.
+1. Select when the invitations will expire.

 1. Select what [role](/help/roles-and-permissions) the users will join as.